Fuzzy Least Squares Twin Support Vector Machines: Background

 \subsection{Least Squares Twin Support Vector Machine}

-LSTSVM \cite{arun2009least}, \cite{shao2012least} is a binary classifier which combines the idea of LSSVM and TSVM.
-In other words, LSTSVM employs least squares of errors to modify the inequality constraints in TSVM to equality constraints and solves a set of linear equations rather than two Quadratic Programming Problems (QPPs).
-Experiments have shown that LSTSVM can considerably reduce the training time, while preserving competitive classification accuracy \cite{suykens1999least,gao20111}.
-Furthermore, since the time complexity of SVM is of order $m^{3}$, where $m$ is the number of constraints, theoretically when there are an equal number of positive and negative samples, the speed of the algorithm increases by the factor of four compared to the standard SVM.\\
+LST-SVM is a binary classifier, which combines the idea of LS-SVM and T-SVM.
+It converts the inequality constraints in T-SVM to equality constraints and solves two linear equations systems rather than two Quadratic Programming Problems (QPPs).
+Experiments have shown that LST-SVM can considerably reduce the training time, while providing competitive classification accuracy \cite{gao20111}.
+The time complexity of the standard SVM is of order $n^{3}$, where $n$ is the number of constraints (which is equal to the number of samples, i.e. one constraint per sample).
+Theoretically, when the number of samples in the two classes of a binary classification task are equal, LST-SVM is four times faster than standard SVM.